andreabolognani/debian-libvirt/docs/formatdomain.rst

    Some UEFI firmwares may want to use a non-volatile memory to store some variables.
 In the host, this is represented as a file and the absolute path to the file is stored in this element.
-Moreover, when the domain is started up libvirt copies so called master NVRAM store file defined in ``qemu.conf``.
+Moreover, when the domain is started up libvirt copies so called master NVRAM store file either selected by the firmware autoselection process or defined in ``qemu.conf``.
-   If needed, the ``template`` attribute can be used to per domain override map of master NVRAM stores from the config file.
+   If needed, the ``template`` attribute can be used to override the automatically chosen NVRAM template and ``templateFormat`` to specify the format for the template file (currently supported are ``raw`` and ``qcow2``).
+   When firmware auto-selection is in use the ``templateFormat`` field reflects the format of the picked template. :since:`Since 10.10.0 (QEMU only)`

    Note, that for transient domains if the NVRAM file has been created by libvirt it is left behind and it is management application's responsibility to save and remove file (if needed to be persistent). :since:`Since 1.2.8`

    :since:`Since 8.5.0`,  it's possible for the element to have ``type`` attribute (accepts values ``file``, ``block`` and ``network``) in that case the NVRAM